Byrdseed

 Guess what?

-• Students who saw their teacher be curious, exploring during the experiment were more likely to try out some other objects.
+• Students who saw their teacher be curious were more likely to experiment and try out other objects.

 Just by modeling curiosity in front of students, we can start to build a culture of curiosity.